evanx/webserva/README.md

 - access control to keyspaces and their keys
 - web publication of data and views

-Under the hood we use Nginx, Redis, and our own opensource software, namely https://github.com/evanx/rquery.

 #### Accounts

 You can signup via our Telegram bot `@redishub_bot` via the command `/signup.` This will create an account as per your Telegram username.
 It will advise how to create an a client cert for https://secure.redishub.com/routes, and how to install our CLI `rhcurl` bash script.
 This is a wrapper of `curl` using your cert.